mlb004/cse15l-lab-reports/week-5-lab-report.md

 Here, I search for "economics" as well as "eCoNoMicS" and "EconoMiCs" in `ch15.txt`.
 They all return the same results, as expected.

 Note that while I was just checking the first returned result for these search terms, you can move to the next instance found by pressing `n` or go back by pressing `N`.
-`less -i` is just like find and replace sans the replace.
+`less -I` is just like find and replace sans the replace.

 Option #3: `-g`